 The multi-year study will develop short-term improvements intended for implementation by DOT in-house teams, as well as long-term proposals and a conceptual plan for urban design and street connectivity in the Eastern Rockaways.

 Public involvement will be incorporated into milestones throughout the course of the study, starting with issue identification this fall.
 DOT will convene meetings with elected officials, local businesses, community groups and other agencies at regular intervals to gather input and discuss findings over the course of the study.

-DOT Ambassadors will conduct on-street outreach in the Eastern Rockaways this month, while an online feedback portal is already open for public comment at http://www.nycdotfeedbackportals.nyc/eastern-rockaway-access-study.
+DOT Ambassadors will conduct on-street outreach in the Eastern Rockaways this month, while an online feedback portal is already open for public comment at the Eastern Rockaway Access Study portal.
 As part of its collaboration with HPD, DOT will incorporate public input from HPD-led public planning processes for Edgemere and other future investments in the Eastern Rockaways.

 The study will also include a technical analysis of the area’s demographics and existing transportation conditions.
 Extensive data collection and analysis will consider planned interagency resiliency initiatives and build upon already scheduled infrastructure improvements in the area, which was hard hit by Hurricane Sandy in 2012.

 The Access to Opportunity: Transportation and Housing Study in the Eastern Rockaways is part of DOT’s efforts to find long term, sustainable solutions to New York City’s transportation needs and improve accessibility and mobility across New York City.